jreed91/jacobreed.dev/src/pages/about/index.md

 templateKey: about-page
 title: About Me
 ---
-Jacob Reed is a developer, writer, phtographer living in Des Moines, IA He works at [Principal,](http://principal.com) a leading insurance and retirement solutions company.
+Jacob Reed is a developer, writer, phtographer living in Des Moines, IA.
+He works at [Principal,](http://principal.com) a leading insurance and retirement solutions company.
 There he focuses his efforts on constantly improving the customer experience by understanding their needs and building solutions for the future.

 Jacob spends his free time hiking, running, listening to music, photogrpahy and anything technology related.